ibm-cloud-docs/account/softlayerlink.md

 ### Confirming your IBMid with the registration code
 {: #confIBMiduseregcode}

 1. When you receive your registration code, click the link in the email or copy the URL into a browser and enter your registration code.
-The registration code is valid for seven days and you can use it only once.
+The registration code is valid for seven days, and you can use it only once.

 2. After you submit your registration code, use your IBMid to log in to the customer portal.